 5. How will the old and new cards be reported to the credit bureaus?

-6. How could the swap affect my utilization ratios?
+6. How will the swap affect my utilization ratio?

 If the new card comes with a different credit limit, this could potentially benefit or hurt your credit as it will impact your credit utilization.